SNAP Benefits in Wisconsin: How to Apply and Qualify

 • Snack foods and non-alcoholic beverages

-However, there are some restrictions.
-Your EBT card cannot be used for non-food items or for foods that are sold hot and ready to eat.
-Knowing these rules helps you shop with confidence.
+However, there are some restrictions on what you can buy.
+Your EBT card cannot be used for non-food items, alcohol, or foods that are sold hot and ready to eat.
+Ineligible items include:

 • Hot, prepared foods